 Message sequencing

-The preceding section identified the flight states and showed how the aircraft transitions form on state to the next based on the receipt AIDC messages by ATSU B. In this section, a table of two-message sequences is constructed as shown in Table D-5 7-5.
-The sequences identify the allowable messages (the next message column) that may correctly follow a given, just received message (the first column).
+.
+In this section, a table of two-message sequences is constructed as shown in Table 7-5.
+The Table identifies the allowable messages (the next message column) that may correctly follow or be received after the message in the first column.
 Application Management Messages LAM and LRM are not shown but must be sent in response to any received Notification, Coordination or Transfer of Control.

 Table 7-6.
 Message Sequences